 To help better our understanding of how to garden for wildlife, the RHS led research into whether native or non-native plants best support garden invertebrates.
 Here we look at the findings on planting for pollinating insects such as bees, butterflies and hoverflies.

 Gardeners in the UK often use a combination of plants from around the world.

-Some plants grown by gardeners are classed as native, meaning they occur naturally in the UK (i.e. have not been introduced by humans).
-Other garden plants originate from regions outside the UK, perhaps only from elsewhere in Europe or similar temperate regions of Asia or North America.
-Or they may originate from southerly regions such as South Africa or Australia where the climate and habitat may be very different from that in the UK.
+Some plants grown by gardeners are classed as native, meaning they occur naturally in the Britain (i.e. have not been introduced by humans).
+Other garden plants originate from regions outside Britain, perhaps only from elsewhere in Europe or similar temperate regions of Asia or North America.
+Or they may originate from southerly regions such as South Africa or Australia where the climate and habitat may be very different from that in Britain.
 We have such a rich choice of plants in UK horticulture, thanks in no small part to the legacy of plant hunters who brought back many new and interesting plants from their travels.

 When talking about plant origins we have divided them into three categories - one native and two non-native;